fpachet/max_entropy_music/README.md

 It is based on the paper:
 Sakellariou, J., Tria, F., Loreto, V. et al. Maximum entropy models capture melodic styles.
 Sci Rep 7, 9172 (2017), which is available [here](https://www.nature.com/articles/s41598-017-08028-4).

-This model captures longer range interactions than Markov models (up to $K$) without the need for exponential amount of training data.
+This model captures longer range interactions than Markov models (up to $K$ both in the past and future) without the need for exponential amounts of training data.
 Number of parameters is $q + Kq^2$ where $q$ is the vocabulary size and $K$ is typically about 10.

 ## Authors